The Best Places to Eat for People New to Eastbourne

 Slightly out of town but a great pub serving traditional food with big portions.
 Friendly local feel and a courtyard garden.

 A popular spot for Cohubbers looking for an after work drink or a social.
-Good local ale, nice food and a nice vibe after work on a Friday.
+Good local ale, craft beers, nice food and a nice vibe after work on a Friday.

 The oldest pub in the area, a must visit Old Town pub.
 Good food, good beers, always popular and usually busy.
 Be sure to flick the light of the deep well on the way to the toilet.